 We check in to Room 4 at Maria’s BnB

 Monday, July 12 — Gozo

-Dinner at Maldonado Bistro, consisting of the most tender braised ocotopus I've ever had.
-We also take a Persian chicken with israeili couscous and some local goat cheese raviolies, which although still tasting good are the weakest part of the meal.
+Dinner at Maldonado Bistro, consisting of the most tender braised octopus I've ever had.
+We also take a Persian chicken with Israeli couscous and some local goat cheese raviolis, which although still tasting good are the weakest part of the meal.

 Tuesday, July 13 — Valletta

-After some Maltese balcony chill time, we walk over the Valletta Ferries and catch the 4:30 ferry to Sliema.
+After some Maltese balcony chill time, we walk over to the Valletta Ferries, chill and order a drink and snack at the scenic Cockney’s terrace by the dock, and catch the 4:30 ferry to Sliema.
 When we arrive we walk the quickest way to Brown's Pharmacy St. Julian and we each take a 35 euro rapid antigen covid test for our ferry to Sicily the next day.
-We have to wait a while in the hot sun, very pleasnat.
+We have to wait a while in the hot sun, very pleasant.
 After our test, we grab a half-gas soda water at Eeet Well, and enjoy their nice leafy terrace.

 Wednesday, July 14 —